Magistrate Court Fine

 HMCTS Historic Debt Team

 The HMCTS Historic Debt Team was set up in Sept 2016 to recover Magistrate Court fines that have remained unpaid for very long periods of time.
-Our page on this subject can be read here.
+Our detailed page on this subject can be read here.

 Court Fines and setting up a payment arrangement